Electrical Installation Condition Reports

 Or when carrying out renovation work, it is necessary to assess the electrical safety of an installation if any additional electrical circuits or alteration of existing wiring is necessary, an up to date EICR will be recommended.

-Thermal damage found inside a fuseboard during an EICR in Mapperley, Nottingham, overheating damage due to loose connection of conductor
+Thermal damage found inside a fuseboard during a Nottingham EICR in Mapperley, extensive thermal damage caused by a loose connection of a conductor at the fuse terminal.
+Cable insulation charred as a result of overheating.

 Is an EICR required by law